Pikamuchu/pika-web-crawler-test/README.md

 Usage: pika [command]

 where [command] is one of:
-   run [initial-url] [chunks] - run the crawler test - also starts and stops chrome
-     - initial-url: Initial Url to open and parse links.
-     - chunks: Number of concurrent url calls.
-Default 2 format - auto format project code using prettier
+   run -> execute application.
+Use --help argument to see command help. format -> auto format project code using prettier. publish -> do login and publish package.
 ```

-## Windows Environment
-* If the project is ran in a Windows environment use the script files to start and stop chrome.
-* Chrome should be installed in **c:\Program Files (x86)\Google\Chrome\Application**, if it is not the case update the path in **processes/start-chrome-headless.bat**.